Promise Fellow Toolbox

 - Using your Segal AmeriCorps Education Award

-- Tax Implications and Tax Strategies when using your education award
+- Tax Implications when using your education award

 Life After AmeriCorps Resources– find a list of matching institutions, financial aid, and other places/ways to use your Ed Award!